Cookies on this website

 Decalcification

-Any bony tissue (paws, osteochondral plugs, tibial plateaux etc) will need decalcifying prior to sectioning or they could shatter and not cut properly.
-This can be done relatively rapidly with formic acid but with the caveat that this acid may destroy certain antigens for IHC.
-EDTA is much gentler method of decalcification that preserves most antigens but takes about twice as long as formic acid.
-A mouse knee joint takes 2 weeks to decalcify in formic acid and 4 weeks in EDTA.
+Any bony tissue will need decalcifying prior to sectioning or they could shatter and not cut properly.
+This can be done rapidly with formic acid but with the caveat that this acid may mask certain antigens for IHC/IF experiments.
+EDTA is much gentler method of decalcification that preserves most antigens.

 Giemsa